sashadev-sky/Blackjack/README.md

   - An ace counts as a 1 or 11
   - Face cards are 10 and any other card is its pip value
 - The dealer will always hit until the value of their hand is >= 17 points
--  Players play against the dealer
+- Players play against the dealer - multiple players can win
   - If a player's hand is not busted (over 21) and has a higher score than the dealer, the player will receive their bet double at the end of the round
   - Otherwise, the player will lose the amount they bet (ties with the dealer are considered a loss)
 - Bets are reset after each round